 Initially give a half correction [0.15 x weight x base deficit (mmol/l)] mmol sodium bicarbonate over at least 30 minutes.
 1 ml of sodium bicarbonate 8.4% contains 1 mmol but this solution should be diluted at least 1ml to 5ml of 5% glucose.
 Then review and check U&E and pH & blood gases.
-The acidosis normally corrects quickly so that repeat doses of sodium bicarbonate are rarely needed.
-If further doses of sodium bicarbonate appear to be needed, discuss with the consultant.
+The acidosis normally corrects fairly quickly so that repeat doses of sodium bicarbonate appear to be needed, discuss with the consultant.
 Before doing so ask why?
-Is there another explanation such as sepsis?
-If further doses are given, reduce sodium chloride intake in the other intravenous fluids.
+Is perfusion normal?
+What is the blood pressure, capillary refill time and urine flow?
+Could the patient have pancreatitis or cardiomyopathy?
+The treatment that will need to be considered is haemofiltration (possibly haemodialysis), assisted ventilation and inotropes.
+Such treatment should be under specialist metabolic supervision.